PBonvang/02807-Project/README.md

 python Utils/Data/scrape.py 0 2259957
 ```

+All data can be found at: [https://drive.proton.me/urls/89G58EHFV4#8H7CXNedYN7k](https://drive.proton.me/urls/89G58EHFV4#8H7CXNedYN7k)

+You may contact s214606@dtu.dk if the link is locked

 ## Requirements
 **Problem:**
 - Must use at least one, and preferably two of the topics we have discussed during the course.